Middle Plantation, Virginia: Peace with the Natives

-Succeeding Berkeley on May 5, 1677, Acting Governor Sir Herbert Jeffryes invited the weroances of the neighboring Indian tribes to his camp to seek a lasting peace.
+Succeeding Berkeley on May 5, 1677, Acting Governor Sir Herbert Jeffreys invited the weroances of the neighboring Indian tribes to his camp to seek a lasting peace.

-On May 29, 1677, King Charles II's birthday, attendees included the queen of the Pamunkey, her son, Captain John West; the queen of the Weyanoke, the king of the Nottoways,King Shurenough of the Manakins (Monacans), and the king of the Nansemonds.
+On May 29, 1677, King Charles II's birthday, attendees included the queen of the Pamunkey, her son, Captain John West; the queen of the Weyanoke, the king of the Nottoways, King Shurenough of the Manakins (Monacans), and the king of the Nansemonds.
 By the articles which they all signed, the Indian leaders agreed to live in due submission to the English people.
-As a guarantee of good treatment, Jeffryes presented each of them with a coronet or frontlet adorned with false jewels.
-(One of the frontlets, presented to the queen of Pamunkey, is now held by the Virginia Historical Society).
+As a guarantee of good treatment, Jeffreys presented each of them with a coronet or frontlet adorned with false jewels.
+One of the frontlets, presented to the queen of Pamunkey, is now held by the Virginia Historical Society.

 As Bacon's forces had destroyed the statehouse and all other buildings at Jamestown, the first General Assembly summoned after the rebellion was held in February, 1677, at Berkeley's residence, Green Spring Plantation.
 In October, the assembly met at Major Otho Thorpe's house in Middle Plantation.
 That year, the Assembly discussed idea of moving the capital from Jamestown, but instead rebuilt the state house at Jamestown.